 Start-up costs relate to the expenses involved in setting up the business and managing the cash flow until the entrepreneurship becomes profitable.
 Although the exact costs depend on the nature, location and scale of business, the most common costs involve the following:

 - Office space: If you are not operating from your own home, the rental costs of hiring an office space or industrial space can be high.
 As per an expert estimate, it can vary between $100 and $1,000 per month per employee.
+Utilizing a brokerage such as Offices.net can help you better understand the office solutions available and identify areas you may be able to save money.

 - Equipment and inventory: Inventory and equipment costs pertain to retail, manufacturing, wholesale and distribution sectors.
 Designating between 17 to 25 per cent of the start-up funding to inventory may be necessary.